Top 10 Startups Leading the Research in Edge Computing

 - In 2020, AlefEdge and NetFoundry collaborated to provide ultra-secure networking and performance-optimized routing at the application edge.
-The collaboration combines mobile networking, edge computing and a large number of modern technologies enables developers to quickly build and deploy stable business applications.
+The collaboration combines mobile networking, edge computing, and a large number of modern technologies enabling developers to quickly build and deploy stable business applications.
 (Source)

 FogHorn is the developer of “edge intelligence” software for industrial and commercial IoT application solutions.
 FogHorn’s software platform brings the power of advanced analytics and machine learning to the on-premises edge environment enabling a new class of applications for advanced monitoring and diagnostics, machine performance optimization, proactive maintenance, and operational intelligence use cases.

 FogHorn’s technology is ideally suited for OEMs, systems integrators, and end customers in manufacturing, power, and water, oil & gas, renewable energy, mining, transportation, healthcare, retail, as well as smart grid, smart city, smart building, and connected vehicle applications.

 According to CrunchBase, FogHorn successfully raised approximately $72.5 million across 5 funding rounds.
 The funding rounds were distributed as follows: